puneetkg/puneetkg.github.io/_pages/about.md

   overlay_image: "/images/podcast.jpeg"
 ---

-Puneet is a Problem solver, he is all about data.
+Puneet is curious person and a Problem solver, he is all about data.
 He likes to create things from scratch, works with data tell stories & ponder on Why things happen the way they do.

 An Engineer by choice. - Learnt the value of practical over theoretical knowledge